cn0047/stash/ed/t/architecturalmethodologies.md

 * Security.
 * Compliance (regulatory, legal or corporate in a specific business or industry).
 * Operability.
+Both architects and developers maintain the fitness functions.

 Architect - mix: technology, enterprise architecture, leadership, financial strategy & implementation.